vickyliuliu/vickyliuliu.github.io/_pages/about.md

 # About Me #
 Hello!
 I'm Jiazhen Liu, a third-year Robotics Ph.D. student at Georgia Tech.
 I am honored to work with Prof. Harish Ravichandar.
 My research interests lie in multi-robot task and motion planning and its application in real world.
 Before joining Georgia Tech, I received my M.S. from University of Pennsylvania and B.E. from the Chinese University of Hong Kong, Shenzhen, both majoring in Computer Science.

+I am an amateur artist in my free time, specializing in watercolor.
+You can find some samples of my paintings <a href="https://vickyliuliu.github.io/files/art_samples.pdf">here</a>

 # Publications #

 For additional information, you can find my articles on my <a href="{{site.author.googlescholar}}">Google Scholar profile</a>.